The Nigeria Centre for Disease Control (NCDC) reported 1,031 new infections of COVID-19 Thursday.

-As of Friday, more than 83.9 million cases of COVID-19 had been reported worldwide with more than 47.2 million cases considered recovered or resolved, according to Johns Hopkins University’s tracking tool.
+As of Thursday, more than 83.3 million cases of COVID-19 had been reported worldwide, with more than 46.9 million considered recovered or resolved, according to Johns Hopkins.
 The global death toll stood at more than 1.8 million.

-The World Health Organization has reportedly cleared the Pfizer-BioNTech coronavirus vaccine for emergency use, meaning poorer countries may soon get access to the shot already available in Europe and North America.
+The World Health Organisation said it has cleared the Pfizer-BioNTech coronavirus vaccine for emergency use, meaning poorer countries may soon get access to the shot already available in Europe and North America.